isomerpages/govtech-corp/media/technews/_posts/2020-04-16-post-How GovTech developed fit for purpose temperature scanners – Part 3.md

 variant: tiptap
 ---
 <h3>This temperature scanner developed by GovTech’s Smart Nation Platform Solutions (SNPS) team combines hardware and software for the best of both worlds.</h3>
-<p></p>
 <div class="iframe-wrapper">
 <iframe style="max-width: 100%;" height="400" width="100%" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/q7LykdDqdFY?si=mjO02_e4HZA1xG7N"></iframe>
 </div>
-<p>While areas with low footfall can tap on&nbsp;<a href="https://www.tech.gov.sg/media/technews/how-gt-developed-fit-for-purpose-temperature-scanners-part-1" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">GovTech’s self-service temperature scanner</a>&nbsp;and
+<p>While areas with low footfall can tap on&nbsp;GovTech’s self-service temperature
-gated venues like libraries can quickly implement&nbsp;<a href="https://www.tech.gov.sg/media/technews/how-gt-developed-fit-for-purpose-temperature-scanners-part-2" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">VigilantGantry</a>,
-many other places must screen potentially large numbers of people with very little infrastructural support.
+scanner&nbsp;and gated venues like libraries can quickly implement&nbsp;VigilantGantry, many other places must screen potentially large numbers of people with very little infrastructural support.
 Places like shopping malls and supermarkets, for example, are likely to see a high number of visitors despite the ongoing